GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 ## Data representation and data type definitions in SpecIF

 In SpecIF it is possible to define concrete data using the concept of graph data, represented by the metaclasses *Resource* - as graph nodes and *Statement* - as graph edges.
-These two elements can contain *Property* elements to store a set of data elements (e.g a title and a description).
+These two elements can contain *Property* elements to store a set of data elements (e.g. a title and a description).
 A Property has a well defined (primitive) DataType (e.g. string, integer etc.).
-This allows a tool to present, edit and validate property data using specialized editors for numbers, text or formated text.
+This allows a tool to present, edit and validate property data using specialized editors for numbers, text or formatted text.

 The elements containing the data need a specification about the data structure and the data types.
 This is done in SpecIF by defining a set of classifiers for the concrete data.